IsaiahDaSlaya/BTS/README.md

 # BTS
-BTS.com is an E-Commerce Website that's similar to other clothing store websites such as PacSun or Zumiez.
+BTS.com is an E-Commerce Clothing Store Website that's similar to other clothing store websites such as PacSun or Zumiez.